 - Interconnection Security Agreement for Trade Internet VPN Users

-To register on-line, please complete and submit the form below.
-Please be sure to complete the form in its entirety, as missing information will cause a delay in processing the form.
-Acceptance of this form by the AES satisfies the requirement for a written Letter of Intent.
+A few recommendations: To register on-line to file AES Electronic Export Information via EDI complete and submit the form below.
+Please complete the form in its entirety, as missing information will cause a delay in processing.
+Acceptance of this on-line AES LOI Registration form satisfies the requirement for a written Letter of Intent

 Note: Only US and US territory entities may apply for access to transmit AES.